Funding your undergraduate research

 Undergraduate research in bioinformatics at VCU starts freshman year in the Phage Lab!
 This year-long course (BNFO 251/252) is the introductory biology laboratory for bioinformatics majors.
 In this course-based research experience, students discover and characterize their own virus (bacteriophage, or simply 'phage') from a soil sample.
 We sequence the genomes of some of those viruses, and then students learn the bioinformatics approach through examining the genes of sequenced phages and completing comparative genomics projects of their own design.
 If you're a transfer student or change of major and already completed your BIOZ 151/152 requirement, we encourage you to talk to us about whether you should enroll in BNFO 252 as an introduction to the major.
 You'll leave the Phage Lab with a solid set of microbiology, molecular biology and bioinformatics research skills, ready to enter into a faculty mentored research experience. - Research Opportunities through VCU Spit4Science

 Become a part of the research team!
 We have a team of undergraduates who help with running the project.
 This includes handing out brochures about the project, talking to students and various organizations about the study, hanging flyers and banners, directing students to the payment collection area, following-up on participation rates, etc. In addition, students are involved in helping create and distribute newsletters with results, and running basic analyses of the data.
 This is a great opportunity for students who want to go on to graduate or medical school and want research experience.
 Students can sign up for research credit when they are part of the research team.
-For more information, contact the research team at spit4science@vcu.edu. - VCU College of Engineering: Vertically Integrated Projects
+For more information, contact the research team at spit4science@vcu.edu. - Vertically Integrated Projects

 The Vertically Integrated Projects (VIP) program provides undergraduate students the opportunity to participate in multiyear, multidisciplinary, team-based projects under the guidance of faculty and graduate students in their areas of expertise.
 Undergraduate students can earn technical elective or free elective course credits (depending on major) for working on specific research projects with other undergraduates, graduate students, and faculty, in their research labs.
-This is a valuable team-based learning experience on cutting-edge topics that will greatly enhance your resume when applying for jobs or graduate school.
+This is a valuable team-based learning experience on cutting-edge topics that will greatly enhance your resume when applying for jobs or graduate school. -

 UROP Travel Grant Program